 You can extend your data with custom fields.
 For example, you could add a Project Category to your Projects or match your support users up to customer records in your CRM system.

 After creating the field, you can assign values through the automatically generated editor report.
 Simply click on the value you wish to assign or change and start typing, and the value will be set.
-Once assigned, you can use this field like any other field on your connection.
+If you want to specify a set of predefined values for a custom grouping field, click on the report field dropdown and you'll see an option for 'Customize Predefined Values':

-This window allows you to add predefined values to the field, which will then populate as a dropdown in reports instead of as a raw text input.
+This window allows you to add predefined values to the field, which will then populate as a dropdown in reports instead of as a raw text input:

 If you don't have the option to use a template on your connection or simply want to create your own custom field, the configuration will be slightly different.
 First, you'll need to choose the field you wish to base your custom field on--for example, if you're adding custom fields to your Deals, you might choose Deal ID.
 If you're adding custom fields to your products, you might choose Product Code.
 In this example, we're doing Opportunity ID: